Spacebrew/aframe-spacebrew/README.md

+A simple experiment to combine Aframe and Spacebrew.

 After you have __[downloaded and extracted this `.zip` file](https://github.com/aframevr/aframe-boilerplate/archive/master.zip)__ containing the contents of this repo, open the resulting directory, and you'll be have your scene ready in these few steps: